Conda for Bioinformatics

 Your First Bioinformatics Package Installation

-conda install -c bioconda samtools bcftools bwa bowtie2 hisat2
+conda create -n seqtools -c bioconda -c conda-forge samtools bcftools bwa bowtie2 hisat2

 # Verify installation